Black Tusk (band)

-Black Tusk is an American sludge metal band from Savannah, Georgia, formed in 2005.
+Black Tusk is an American sludge metal band from Savannah, Georgia, that has been active since 2005.

 History

-The band was formed in 2005, when its members were all living on the same street.
-With the dissolution of Andrew Fidler's (guitars, vocals) and Jonathan Athon's (bass, vocals) crust punk band and James May's (drums, vocals) street punk band, Fidler and Athon went down the street to May's house and asked him if he wanted to play with them.
-During the next few days they jammed continuously, and within a few months they had recorded the EP When Kingdoms Fall, which was released via Wrecked Signal.
+Black Tusk was formed in January 2005, when its members were all living on the same street.
+Andrew Fidler (guitars, vocals) previously played bass in Unpersons and later founded the independent record label Hyperrealist Records.
+With the dissolution of Fidler's and Jonathan Athon's (bass, vocals) crust punk band, as well as James May's (drums, vocals) street punk band, Fidler and Athon went down the street to May's house and asked him if he wanted to play with them.
+During the next few days, they jammed continuously, and within a few months they had recorded their debut extended play When Kingdoms Fall, which was released via Wrecked Signal.

-Two years later the band self-released their first full-length studio album, The Fallen Kingdom, followed by another a year later with Passage Through Purgatory, released through the local label Hyperrealist Records.
-In 2009, Black Tusk released a series of split albums with bands such as ASG, The Holy Mountain, and Fight Amp, before sign to Relapse Records in November.
+In 2007, the band self-released another EP, The Fallen Kingdom.
+Their debut full-length studio album, Passage Through Purgatory, was released a year later through Fidler's Hyperrealist label.
+In 2009, Black Tusk released a series of split albums with bands such as ASG, The Holy Mountain, and Fight Amp, before signing to Relapse Records in November.
 The band released its debut for Relapse, Taste the Sin, in May 2010.

 Black Tusk is mostly associated with Baroness and Kylesa, for their shared hometown of Savannah, as well as for their sludge metal sound.
 The band is linked to Baroness' guitarist and vocalist John Dyer Baizley, who is also a painter and creates all of Black Tusk's artwork.

 On November 9, 2014, band member Jonathan Athon died due to injuries sustained from a motorcycle accident.
 He was placed in a medically induced coma and, per his wishes, was pulled from life support after it was determined that he had irreparable brain damage.

-On December 10, 2014, the band confirmed they would be touring with Black Label Society in early 2015, with Corey Barhorst filling in on bass duties, as well as confirmed they finished the recording of their next album prior to the death of Athon.
+On December 10, 2014, the band confirmed they would be touring with Black Label Society in early 2015, with Corey Barhorst (formally of Kylesa) filling in on bass duties, as well as confirmed they finished the recording of their next album prior to the death of Athon.

+Black Tusk announced their seventh album on April 14, 2024.
+'The Way Forward' is their first album with long-time collaborator Chris "Scary" Adams as an official member.
+Scary contributed guitars and vocals.
+He also recorded, mixed and produced the album at his studio, Hidden Audio.
+Brad Boatright at Audiosiege did the mastering.
+Scary was joined by new bassist Derek Lynch, who bursts through the door on the lead single "Brushfire" with his first crack at doing heavy vocals.

+"That's always been a thing in Black Tusk", Fidler said about how the band approaches vocals with a group mentality.
+"Derek said he'd never done heavy vocals before, so I was like, 'Well, here's the mic.
+Here's some words.
+Yell at it and see if you like it.
+I was blown away the first time he did it.
+It sounded good as fuck".